 What is a walk-in pantry?

-In the contemporary kitchen, the walk-in pantry has made a comeback for a number of reasons.
-With the increase in more open and informal living, clutter-free tidiness has become key, while the capacity for extra food and dry goods storage was on the agenda even before the pandemic.
+In the contemporary kitchen, walk-in pantries have made a comeback for a number of reasons.
+With the increase in more open and informal living, clutter-free tidiness has become key, while the capacity for extra storage for food and dry goods was on the agenda even before the pandemic.

-What’s more, with the resurgent popularity of home baking, the importance (and often chaos) of family breakfasts, storage spaces that can double as preparation areas have become a modern must-have.
+What’s more, with the resurgent popularity of home baking, the importance (and often chaos) of family breakfasts, storage spaces that can double as preparation areas are a great solution.
 Even better if small appliances can be housed and operated discreetly in such spaces, or pastry and dough kneaded on their own dedicated cold surfaces.

-A space that is large enough to walk into and have a good look around in, or with elbow room for working in, is the ideal whenever possible; but if not, then a spacious fitted ‘breakfast’ or ‘baking’ cupboard with folding pocket doors is a fantastic alternative.
+A space that is large enough to walk into and have a good look around in, or with elbow room for working in, is the ideal whenever possible; but if not, then a spacious fitted ‘breakfast’ or ‘baking’ cupboard with folding pocket doors is a fantastic alternative to achieve a seamless look in modern kitchens.
 This kind of storage is also ideal when unloading a large grocery shop or delivery.
 Dry goods can rest on an inner countertop, the door closed if needed, and then everything can be stashed away at leisure.

 It may actually be easier than imagined to create such a closed off room, with the clever rethinking of space, entrances, exits and staircases and with the wonder of stud walls and architectural glass.
 It is also important to consider proper air flow and ventilation.